-When Mailster sends your campaigns it wants to make sure no duplicate mails reach your customers.
-For this reason a cron lock gets created when Mailster processes the queue.
-After you or a third party triggers the cron url Mailster requests a lock so no other request can overlap (more on how to setup a cron). […]
+When Mailster sends your campaigns it wants to make sure no duplicate emails reach your customers.
+For this reason, a cron lock gets created when Mailster processes the queue.
+After you or a third party triggers the cron URL Mailster requests a lock so no other request can overlap (more on how to set up a […]

-If you have problems with sending your campaigns you may have not setup your cron correctly.
-There a two ways to trigger the send progress: wp-cron If you select the WordPress native cron solution you don’t have to take any further actions.
+If you have problems with sending your campaigns you may not have set up your cron correctly.
+There are two ways to trigger the send progress: WP-cron If you select the WordPress native cron solution you don’t have to take any further actions.
 WordPress will send your campaigns in your defined interval.
-This method has some […]
+This method has […]